Shantanu-sg-01/homepage/content/research/_index.md

 ---
 ## Upcoming Miniprojects - V semester

-The following mini-projects are planned for 5th semester students under the research group.
+<p align="justify">The following mini-projects are planned for 5th semester students under the research group.
 Each project is designed to be completed over a period of three months, and may be undertaken individually or in teams as specified.
-Below are the project titles, required background, and a brief description of the expected deliverables:
+Below are the project titles, required background, and a brief description of the expected deliverables:</p>

 <strong>1.
 UAV Configuration Selection Using Data-Driven Multi-Criteria Decision Making</strong>
 * Team Size: 4 members.